Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access requires network extension to hubs like Bangkok or Singapore.
+Direct Cloud On-Ramps0 — as of September 2025Nearest major hubs are in Bangkok and Singapore.
+Private extensions are available.

-Tax IncentivesYesData center services are a promoted activity eligible for tax holidays.
+Tax IncentivesYesData center services are a promoted activity eligible for corporate income tax holidays.

-Sales Tax10% VAT – as of September 2025The standard Value Added Tax applies to services.
+Sales Tax10% VAT, as of September 2025Standard Value Added Tax applied to goods and services.

 Network & Connectivity Ecosystem